digital-botanical-gardens-initiative/dendron-dbgi/vault/communication.meetings.2023.02.22.program.md

 - Have a coffee, have a seat ☕ (10 min)

-- Round table : short presentation 30 sec per person (10 min)
+- Round table : short presentation 30 sec per person (10 min).

 - Program of the day (10 min)